sagormohammedyousuf/sagormohammedyousuf/README.md

-# Sagir Mohammed Yousuf — Front-End & Back-End Developer
+# Sagor Mohammed Yousuf — Front-End & Back-End Developer

 Hi!
 I'm a passionate and skilled developer focused on building modern, responsive, and scalable web applications.
 I specialize in front-end development and have strong back-end experience as well.
 Below is a quick overview of my technical skillset.